Hoonah, Alaska: Health care

 The SEARHC Hoonah Health Center (or SEARHC Hoonah Medical Center) is the primary health clinic in the community.
 Its senior staff are Physician Assistants and Nurse Practitioners.
 The facility operates as part of the Southeast Alaska Regional Health Consortium (or SEARHC).
-It is open daily for basic and urgent care, and offers assistance after hours in emergency situations.
+It is open Monday through Friday for primary care and acute concerns, and offers assistance after hours in emergency situations.
 In the summer of 2015, the health center was moved to a new, larger facility.
 Bartlett Regional Hospital in Juneau, roughly 40 miles away (or an approximately 20 minute flight), is the nearest hospital.
 Because no roads lead in or out of Hoonah, individuals in need of dire medical attention are often airlifted to Juneau or Sitka via air ambulance or Coast Guard helicopter.
 The community is also served by local Emergency Medical Service.
 The volunteer EMS team retains two fully functioning ambulances as well as a modified ambulance for off-road emergencies.